jobitaki/riskyprocessor/README.md

 Now I want to work on branch instructions.
 Branching will also do stalling, but not like the other ones.
 Branch will need to stall fetch only.
 So fetch needs a system where it can be stalled by two signals.
 Let's call it flush, for pipeline flush.
 Problem: how do I detect branch instructions in fetch?
 I just look at the opcode, duh.

 For jump instructions, they always trigger a branch_taken signal

+8.23.24 I've exposed all of the registers and memory to be visible in the waveform viewer.
+This really helps visualize where the problem is.

+I think the store operations are completely fucked.
+Which reminds me that I was working on it to change the whole system.

+We have the memory system designed in such a way that it is word-aligned, e.g. accesses must happen in increments of word sizes.
+That's not a problem, the problem is that data_memory is designed in a way that has memory stored in word increments.
+So, in order to store a byte, we have read, replace, and then write.
+So is a single cycle store impossible?

+I think the solution is to pretend our data memory is byte addressed.
+But that creates a problem for reads.
+I guess since our data memory is technically a cache, that's a problem for the cache system.
+Time to overhaul the data memory system and do away with the data slicing crap.

+I did it!
+String copies, but still writing x's into memory...